-OLDER PEOPLE: What we will do

-DESIGN & DELIVER AN INTEGRATED OLDER PERSONS PATHWAY

-A multi-disciplinary group will design and an integrated older persons pathway which addresses the Kings Fund report 'Making our health and care systems fit for an ageing population' (2014), 10 components for delivering excellence in older peoples care:

-- 1. Healthy active ageing and supporting independence - 2.
-Living well with simple or stable long terms condition - 3.
-Living well with complex co-morbidities, dementia and frailty - 4.
-Accessible, effective support close to home at times of crisis - 5.
-High quality person centered acute care when needed - 6.
-Good discharge planning and post discharge support - 7.
-Effective rehabilitation and re-ablement after acute illness or injury - 8.
-High quality nursing and residential care for those who need it - 9.
-Support, Choice and control at end of life - 10.
-Integration to provide person centered integrated care

-Supporting the well-being, healthy ageing and independence of older people is as important as meeting their acute care needs when they are ill.
+OLDER PEOPLE : What we will do DESIGN & DELIVER AN INTEGRATED OLDER PERSONS PATHWAY A multi-disciplinary group will design and an integrated older persons pathway which addre our health and care systems fit for an ageing population' (2014), 10 components for deliver Healthy active ageing and supporting independence Living well with simple or stable long terms condition Living well with complex co-morbidities, dementia and frailty Accessible, effective support close to home at times of crisis High quality person centered acute care when needed Good discharge planning and post discharge support Effective rehabilitation and re-ablement after acute illness or injury High quality nursing and residential care for those who need it Support, Choice and control at end of life Integration to provide person centered integrated care QUALITY SAFETY VALUE Supporting the well-being, healthy ageing and independence of older people is as important as meeting their acute care needs when they are ill.
 We will redesign and enhance our existing services to improve care in each of the ten components above, with a particular focus on improving transition, duplication and interdependencies between each component, as they currently fragment our older peoples care system.